chittemvaibhav134/TnwincApp/lambdas/oidc-custom-authorizer/README.md

 * It confirms that an OAuth2 bearer token has been passed via the `Authorization` header.
 * It confirms that the token is a JWT that has been signed using the RS256 algorithm with a specific public key
 * It obtains the public key by inspecting the configuration returned by a configured JWKS endpoint
-* It checks to see if the users is a gateway admin or navex admin

 ## Setup